Call Her Daddy: Content

 While owned by Barstool Sports, the podcast focused on discussing sexuality and dating, and was known for being explicit.
 After moving to Spotify, the show focused more on mental health, having clinical psychologists and psychotherapists as guests, though the show continues to have raunchy elements.
 Cooper has said that the show is edited to make every moment saturated with content to avoid losing the audience's attention.

-In October 2024, Cooper conducted an interview with Vice President Kamala Harris to explore various pressing issues in the United States as the country approached the 2024 presidential election.
+In October 2024, Cooper conducted an interview with Vice President Kamala Harris ahead of the 2024 presidential election.
+For the interview, Cooper traveled to a Washington, D.C. location where the Harris campaign had constructed a replica of her studio set.
+Following the election, the Washington Examiner reported, citing an anonymous source, that the campaign had spent approximately $100,000 on the set.
+Speaking at the New York Times DealBook Summit in December 2024, Cooper expressed skepticism about the reported figure, stating that her own Los Angeles studio does not cost six figures.

 According to the August 2024 SiriusXM Press Release, extensive exclusive content will debut on SiriusXM in 2025.

 Audience

 Cooper calls the show's audience the "Daddy Gang".
 In 2020, Call Her Daddy was the fifth-most-popular podcast on Spotify.
 From 2021 until 2024, Call Her Daddy was ranked as the second-most-popular podcast on Spotify, finishing behind The Joe Rogan Experience over four years.
 As of 2024, Call Her Daddy has 3.7 million followers on Spotify, making it the third-most-followed podcast on the platform.
 Call Her Daddy gained over 5 million weekly listeners and has an average audience of around 10 million per episode.
 In January 2025, Call Her Daddy received Spotify's Silver Creator Milestone Award after reaching 250 million streams on the platform.